 So what of the key players in those golden days of Radio Times?
-Art Director David Driver went on the become Design Director of The Times where he has remained, along with one time regular illustrator for Radio Times, Peter Brookes, who became, and still is, The Times main political cartoonist of great merit.
+Art Director David Driver went on the become Design Director of The Times where he has remained, along with one-time regular illustrator for Radio Times, Peter Brookes, who became, and still is, The Times main political cartoonist of great merit.

 Sadly the tabloid incarnation of The Times is, in my view, disappointing and pales when compared to Driver’s earlier years at the design helm of the paper when it was still an unruly broadsheet.
-Generally the change in size has compromised the design standard.
+Generally, the change in size has compromised the design standard.
 And the switch over to a newly designed typeface in 2006 made things worse, losing its one unique typographic identifier, Stanley Morrison’s Times New Roman.
 The only British newspaper left that towers head and shoulders above the rest in design quality is The Guardian - a paper whose original design I lamented passing, but I have to say, in its new guise has gone from strength to strength.

 Robert Priest took up residence in New York where he art directed a number of key magazines including Esquire.
 These days he heads up Priest + Grace, a specialists editorial design consultancy.
 Derek Ungless also departed to New York where he art directed Rolling Stone, New York and Vogue among others.
-Today he is still a major figure on the NY creative scene as Executive Vice President and Chief Marketing Officer of DSW, Inc. where he is reported to receive an eye watering $6 million pay packet (who needs bankers).
+Today he is still a major figure on the NY creative scene as Executive Vice President and Chief Marketing Officer of DSW, Inc. where he is reported to receive an eye-watering $6 million pay packet (who needs bankers).
 And the old RT Editor, Geoffrey Cannon is now a writer, speaker, editor, executive and campaigner in the field of food, nutrition and world health.
-He is co-author of Dieting Makes You Fat and The Food Scandal.
+He is the co-author of Dieting Makes You Fat and The Food Scandal.
 Sadly they have terrible covers.
 Why didn’t he call in Driver?